lnicola/blog/content/map-matching-osrm.md

 2022-01-06T13:28:59+01:00,[60],[26.XXX]
 ```

-The `XXX`s are not in the original files, I've (quite pointlessly) censored the digits after the decimal point.
+The `XXX`s are not in the original files, I've (quite pointlessly) masked the digits after the decimal point.
 I don't think we care about the durations, but the timestamps are not monotonic, which might matter later.
 Fortunately, the timestamps appear to be correlated across the two files.
 Otherwise it would be quite annoying to match the two values.